-- Avoid lightings and noisy environment.
-Stay away from fluorescent lighting and noisy workplaces as they can trigger a headache.
+- Avoid strong lighting and noisy environments.
+Stay away from fluorescent lighting and noisy workplaces as they might trigger a headache.

 - Have the right posture.
 Do not bend, slump or slouch while doing any work for long hours.

 - Indulge in activities to get over stress.
 Attend prenatal yoga classes, meditate, or perform some breathing exercises.
-Going for a walk will also help prevent headaches during pregnancy.
+Going for a walk could also help prevent headaches during pregnancy.

 [ Read: Stress During Pregnancy ]

 1. How common are migraines during pregnancy?

 Migraines are likely to be common in women than in men due to female sex hormones (26) and occur with greater frequency during pregnancy.
 About one in five women experiences a migraine in her life (27) as against one in 16 men.

 Some women may experience migraines for the first time during pregnancy around the first trimester.
 However, in some cases, the migraine may diminish during pregnancy.